stevenxchung/AWS-CSAA-ACloudGuru/Section 05 -- EC2 - The Backbone of AWS/README.md

 * Lambda function can trigger other lambda functions, 1 event can = x functions if functions trigger other functions

 * Architectures can get extremely complicated, AWS X-ray allows you to debug what is happening
-* Lambda can do things globally, you can use it to back up S3 buckets to other S3 buckets etc
+* Lambda can do things globally, you can use it to back up S3 buckets to other S3 buckets etc.
 * Know triggers